How To Fix Windows Live Mail Error 0x800CCC18 in Windows 10

 Disable Secure Password Authentication To Fix The 0x800CCC18 Error

 As explained under the previous heading.
 The Secure Password Authentication feature in Windows Live Mail (and Outlook) seems to be the cause of this issue.
-Since this is a corporate feature, it can cause issues on many computers which don’t make use of it.
+Since this is a corporate feature, it can cause issues on many computers that don’t make use of it.
 Therefore, disabling this feature should fix the problem.

 How To Disable Secure Password Authentication in Windows Live Mail?